arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 You should see the green LED on top of your device's `RESET` button turn on for one second, then off for one second, repeatedly.

-With the Opta™ WiFi variant, you also have another user-programmable LED located on top of the USER button of the device; this blue user LED is represented with the `LED_USER` macro.
+With Opta™ WiFi variant, you also have another user-programmable LED located on top of the USER button of the device; this blue user LED is represented with the `LED_USER` macro.
 The modified code that uses the blue `LED_USER` is shown below:

 ```arduino
 void setup() {